judah/ghc-xcode/README.md

          - [args] is a list of compiler flags (e.g.: `-O2`, `-threaded` or `-XScopedTypeVariables`)
          - [modules] is a list of paths to the modules which contain `foreign export` declarations

+3. The script will do the following :
+    - Perform an initial compile of the [modules] as well as any other module files which they `import`.
+    - Generate a C file named `module_init.c` which calls `hs_init`, `hs_exit` and `hs_add_root` in C constructors/destructors

-3. The script will perform an initial compile of the [modules] as well as any other module files which they `import`.
-Then, it will print a list of instructions for how to add the Haskell source code to the XCode project.
+    - Print a list of instructions for how to add the Haskell source code to the XCode project.
 For example:

             Compiling...
             Succeeded.
             You will need to make the following changes in XCode:
               * Add Header Search Paths:
                   /Library/Frameworks/GHC.framework/Versions/7.2.1-x86_64/usr/lib/ghc-7.2.1/include
               * Add Other Linker Flags:
                   -liconv
               * Add the following files to XCode: module_init.c
                   FibTest_stub.h
               * Add a "Run Script" build phase which occurs before the "Compile Sources" phase and calls:
                   /Users/judah/.cabal/bin/ghc-xcode haskell/FibTest.hs

     Follow those instructions.

 4. Try building the XCode project.
 The `ghc-xcode` build phase will rebuild